· Can Indeterminacy and Self-Fulfilling Expectations Solve the International Macro Puzzles? (Joint with Stephen McKnight, El Colegio de México)

 This paper presents an open economy model with tradeable and nontradeable sectors in which individuals cannot supply labour in both sectors at the same time.
 The utility function of the stand-in household has both margins of labour supply, hours and participation rates, and it is compatible with expected utility theory.
 I explain why the elasticity of labour supply is infinite, and I examine the empirical performance of the model.
-Accepted by the Canadian Journal of Economics.
+Canadian Journal of Economics.

 In the US tradeable output is more volatile than nontradeable output.
 If we use a "new open economy" model to understand why, we find that it is so because tradeable output is more responsive to domestic monetary shocks.